Fall 2023 - New waitlists soon!

 Is there an application process to purchase a kitten?

-No, I stopped doing that awhile ago.
+No, I stopped doing that a while ago.
 Everyone was telling me what they thought I wanted to hear, anyway.
-Contracts lay down the rules.
-So, the contract, combined with the simple fact that you are spending this much, AS WELL AS I have made all sphynx care info available to you, makes me more comfortable with the process as is.
+Contracts or warranties lay down the rules.
+So that, combined with the simple fact that you are spending this much... as well as me making sphynx care info available to you on my page, makes me more comfortable with the process as is.
 There is only so much you and I can do to feel better about it.
 I am not an invasive person, I do not need to see your house, etc.

 What if I am not happy and want a refund?

 Refunds are only issued at the discretion of the seller of the third-party kitten.
-You will be only be refunded or the kitten will be replaced if the kitten dies within the 14-day overall health guarantee window, or if it dies from a inherited genetic condition within its first year of life.
-There is no refund of the deposit or any balance payments if you change your mind, do not show up, have issues with litter box usage, etc.
+You may only be refunded or the kitten will be replaced if the kitten dies within the specified 2-14-day overall health guarantee window, or if it dies from a inherited genetic condition within its first year of life.
+There is no refund of the deposit or any balance payments if you change your mind, do not show up, have issues with litter box usage, allergies, your other pets don't get along with it, etc.

 Can I contact you with questions about the kitten after picking up?